General Education Reform at UK

 Taken together, the program learning outcomes articulate what the University expects the core curriculum to contribute to students' undergraduate education.
 In other words, they constitute our expectations for what students will be able to DO when they graduate.

-Last May, the University Senate articulated a two-fold contingency prior to implementation in Fall 2011.
+In May 2011, the University Senate articulated a two-fold contingency prior to implementation in Fall 2011.
 Senate would need (1) assurance from the Provost that the resources necessary for a successful implementation of the GenEd Program would be available; and, (2) evidence that prototype GenEd courses could be successfully developed and taught.
 The evidence for the latter contingency would be both qualitative, elicited from faculty who taught pilot GenEd courses 2010, and quantitative (assessment of learning data, as well as teaching evaluations and other survey measures).

 Provost Subbaswamy issued a call to the Faculty for proposals to develop pilot courses across all ten areas of the approved curriculum.
 Sixty-six faculty submitted proposals, of which sixty course projects were funded.
-Just over a third of these pilot courses will be taught in Spring 2010.
+Just over a third of these pilot courses were taught in Spring 2010.
 We will work closely with the Office of Assessment to help collect the assessment data and prepare an analysis for presentation to Senate in the fall of 2010.

 The Senate Council, working in tandem with the University Senate, constituted GenEd vetting teams and charged those teams with reviewing the 60 pilot GenEd courses and to make recommendations on approval to the University Senate at its December meeting.